DecisionsDev/odm-docker-kubernetes/authentication/Cognito/README.md

     ```
     Where:
     - *COGNITO_REGION* is the region where the COGNITO User Pool is deployed
-    - *COGNITO_DOMAIN_NAME_PREFIX* is the prefix name of the COGNITO User Pool Domain that you can retrieve at Amazon Cognito > User pools > odmuserpool > Domain (odm in our tutorial)
+    - *COGNITO_DOMAIN_NAME_PREFIX* is the prefix name of the COGNITO User Pool Domain that you can retrieve at Amazon Cognito > User pools > odmuserpool > Domain

 3. Generate the ODM configuration file for Cognito